TrshPuppy/obsidian-notes/computers/linux/cli-cheat-sheet.md

 ## Text Editors:
 ### Nano
-#nano is a terminal text editor (has to be installed on a bare-bones shell set up).
+Nano is a terminal text editor (has to be installed on a bare-bones shell set up).

 #### Usage:
 ```bash